The Role of Green Speed in Determining the Length of Your Putting Stroke

 By doing this drill often, you will learn how to change the length of your putting stroke depending on how fast the green is moving.
 This will help you get a better handle on distance and, in the end, lower your score.

-Most practice putting greens are not flat, which is ideal for this drill.
-You should switch from one end to the next to practice uphill, downhill, left-to-right, and right-to-left breaking putts.
-Ideally, the drill setup should not have too much undulation, but some is always welcome.
-If the putting green has too much undulation to properly set up the drill to the full 50 feet in length, shortening it is not against the law!
+If the putting green has too much undulation to properly set up the drill to the full 50 feet in length, shortening it is allowed.
 In the same way, if the practice putting green isn't big enough to accommodate a 50-foot putt, make some changes.

 The speed drill has a progression where you hit five putts in ascending order from both ends and then in descending order from both ends.
-However, you never complete an ascending and descending run on the same side.
+However, you will never complete an ascending and descending run on the same side.

+After finishing five putts, switch to the opposite end.
+Once you can do the drill in both ascending and descending order from both ends, pick tees at random to test your ability to judge distance.
 Eventually, your body will know exactly how far to bring the putter back for a 40-foot putt compared to a 35-foot or 45-foot putt.
-The drill's beauty is in practicing in 10-foot increments.
 By consistently doing this drill, your body will learn how much to add or back off to hit putts of different distances outside the 10-foot increments.

 To use this technique on the course, you'll need a baseline for your stroke length and green speed.
 The practice facility or home course where you spend most of your time practicing the drill will be your baseline for green speed.

-How PrimePutt Can Help
+Why Practice Matters and How PrimePutt Can Help

 To get better, you must always be willing to practice, both on and off the golf course, and do so in a planned way.
 If you really want to cut strokes from your round that aren't necessary, you need to practice outside of your 18-hole rounds.